-- included components – Note that you will rarely find the solar generators which come with the panels included since.
-You have to purchase them separately in most of the cases.
+- included components – Note that you will rarely find the solar generators which come with the panels included.
+You have to purchase them separately in most cases.

-In most cases, you can expect to charge only 1 small device at a time such as laptop, smartphone or GoPro camera.
+In most cases, you can expect to charge only one small device at a time, such as a laptop, smartphone, or GoPro camera.
 Don’t expect to use most of the portable solar generators mentioned in this guide to power up larger appliances unless you go for a larger generator such as Goal Zero Yeti 1250.

-Now that you know exactly how much solar energy you’ll need to achieve your goals, a basic comparison will help you choose from one of the types of solar power generators below:
+Now that you know exactly how much solar energy you’ll need to achieve your goals, a basic comparison will help you choose from one of the types of solar-powered generators below:

 * Compact portable solar generator (perfect for camping, travel, boats, RVs, etc.)

-* Car-compatible solar generator systems (can charge via sun or car)
+* Car-compatible solar generator systems (able to charge via sun or car)

 * Miniature device charging sets (for smartphones and tablets)